pmashford/12dPub/include/README.md

 # 12d Common Functions

-This is a publicly visible libary of functions grouped into files by a common theme
+ - This is a publicly visible library of functions
+ - Functions are grouped into files by a common theme
+ - ...